The Linux /etc/passwd file, and why it doesn't contain passwords

 for example, and so its broad accessibility is necessary.
 A side effect is that

-storing encrypted passwords in the /etc/passwd
+storing encrypted passwords in the /etc/passwd file lets any user that has

 access to the system read the encrypted password of any other user.
 In times